mit-han-lab/tinyml/README.md

 # Tiny Machine Learning [[website]](https://tinyml.mit.edu)

+**[News]** We refactored MCUNet into a standalone repo: https://github.com/mit-han-lab/mcunet.
+Please follow the new repo for updates on TinyEngine release!

 **[News]** We actively collaborate with industrial partners for real-world TinyML applications.
 Our technolgy has successfully influenced many products and deployed on over 100K IoT devices.
 Feel free to contact Prof. Song Han for more info.

 **[News]** Our projects are covered by: